 Along the way, an interpretive center to the left offers fun facts about the outdoors and wildlife.
 Just ahead, it twists at a beautiful gorge featuring several waterfalls.
 Past that, it winds through more lush forests before reaching a picnic and gardening area.

 Ellingson’s Realism and the Future of Metaverse Parks

-As an avid hiker, I was surprised by how familiar some aspects of this experience felt with my local trails.
+As an avid (real world) hiker, I was surprised by how familiar some aspects of this experience felt to my local trails.
 The metaverse typically pushes well beyond the limitations of physics, but a sense of realism seems to be an important theme in Ellingson National Forest.

 This is especially true regarding its graphics and texture details, which might come as a surprise to those familiar with other metaverse platforms, especially Decentraland, The Sandbox, and Roblox.
 After all, most of these platforms scale back their graphics and functionality for practicality.